bistri/screensharing-extensions/chrome-screensharing-extension/README.md

 * Modify `manifest.json`
 * Follow Google instructions to package the extension : https://developer.chrome.com/extensions/packaging
 * In the description page of your extension, you need to choose 'Inline installation' and link the extension to your verified website

+=

+## Note

+You can use this extension within any WebRTC applications, it is vendor independant except for modification about allowed domains in `manifest.json`